Michelle Kosilek: Sex reassignment surgery

 In 2006, the editors of the Boston Globe had opposed Kosilek's surgery because "[p]rivate insurers rarely pay for sex-change operations" and "hormone treatment and expert therapy" are "sufficient".
 In 2012, the Globe said that Wolf's decision made a persuasive case that the surgery was "medically necessary, not an elective procedure", however "distasteful".
 The paper had also stopped deadnaming Kosilek by her birth name "Robert" and adopted feminine pronouns.
 An editorial in the Los Angeles Times noted that cost was not the issue, since the cost of the surgery would be offset by the lesser expense of housing Kosilek in a women's prison and avoid the costs associated with Kosilek's attacks on her own body.
 It nevertheless thought that sex reassignment surgery was "medical attention that is above and beyond the community standard of care", noting that private insurance companies and Medicare do not cover it.
 It offered the "generally recognized standard of insurance coverage" as the standard to be used in providing medical services to the incarcerated.

 The DOC appealed Wolf's decision about sex reassignment surgery, Kosilek v.
 Spencer, to the First Circuit Court of Appeals, which heard arguments on April 2, 2013.
 On January 17, 2014, a three-judge panel of that Court ruled 2–1 for Kosilek.
 The majority, Judges O. Rogeriee Thompson and William J. Kayatta, Jr., said that Kosilek's Eighth Amendment rights included "receiving medically necessary treatment ... even if that treatment strikes some as odd or unorthodox".
 In dissent Judge Juan R. Torruella said that denying the medical care in question did not violate Kosilek's Eighth Amendment rights because it did not "fall below society's minimum standards of decency" and "illustrate{d} neither an intent to harm nor the obstinate and unwarranted application of clearly imprudent care".
 However, the full First Circuit Court ruled against Kosilek 3–2 in December 2014.
-In May 2015, after continued litigation and appeals, the Supreme Court chose not to hear the appeal, and by doing so affirmed Kosilek's request for sex reassignment surgery.
-She has since completed affirming surgeries and been transferred to the state's only women's prison.
+In May 2015, after continued litigation and appeals, the Supreme Court chose not to hear the appeal, and by doing so denied Kosilek's request for sex reassignment surgery.